arcalot/arcaflow-workflows/basic-examples/serial-wait_for/README.md

 This workflow runs a metadata collection plugin step, and then an example plugin that waits for the success of the metadata collection before starting.
-All steps are run via the default deployer (defined in `config.yaml`), and their success outputs are reported.
+All steps are run via the default deployer, and their success outputs are reported.

 ## Files